vyos/vyos-documentation/docs/apxA-troubleshooting.rst

   3. 10.62.255.71                  0.0%    34    1.4   1.4   1.3   2.0   0.1
   4. 10.62.212.12                  0.0%    34    1.6   1.6   1.6   1.7   0.0

-**NOTE:** The output of '''mtr''' consumes the screen and will replace your command prompt.
+.. note:: The output of ``mtr`` consumes the screen and will replace your command prompt.

 Several options are available for changing the display output.
 Press `h` to invoke the built in help system.
 To quit, just press `q` and you'll be returned